Pita Lus: Early life

 Pita Lus was born on 16 September 1935 in Lehinga (or Lahinga) village in the Maprik District of what is now the East Sepik Province of Papua New Guinea (PNG).
 He did not learn to read and write until he was 24.
-His father died in prison in Rabaul after being convicted of the murder of a white labour recruiter who was trying to take away the brother of Lus.
-In 1949 he left home and went to Rabaul and, later, Kavieng in search of work on plantations, being employed as a cook and a labourer.
-After a brief return to Maprik, he went to Manus Island in 1952, where he found a job as a labourer working for the Australian Navy.
-There he became a spokesman for the labourers in a strike against the long working hours.
+His father died in prison in Rabaul after being convicted of the murder of a white labour recruiter who was trying to take away Lus's brother.
+In 1949, he left home and went to Rabaul and, later, Kavieng in search of work on plantations, as a cook and a labourer.
+After a brief return to Maprik, he went to Manus Island in 1952, where he found a job as a labourer working for the Royal Australian Navy.
+He became a spokesman for the labourers in a strike against the long working hours.
 After seven years on Manus, Lus returned to Maprik in 1959, approached a missionary with the South Seas Evangelical Church for help to learn to read and write and attended a Bible college.
 Subsequently, he was recruited as a missionary to work in the Maprik District.
 He became well known in the area, which served him well when he decided to become a candidate in the national elections.